nas256/ece3400_team13/labs/milestone2.md

 The goal of this milestone is to add wall sensors to the robot and distinguish between 7, 12, and 17 kHz IR treasures.

 ## Wall Detection
-We have chosen to use the short range ir sensors 	GP2Y0A41SK0F.
-In order to detect walls around the robot.
+We have chosen to use the short range IR sensors (part number	GP2Y0A41SK0F) in order to detect walls around the robot.
 We began by first testing our sensor, and based off of the following relationship between output voltage and distance of an obstacle listed in the [datasheet](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf)

 <img src="https://i.imgur.com/zoSwWbM.png" width="400px" />

-After testing a formula based off this graph to convert the analog voltage read by the sensor into a distance in centimeters, we performed some calibration on our sensor by placing a wooden plank a known distance from the sensor and comparing what the Arduino read versus the actual distance.
+After testing the relationship based off this graph to convert the analog voltage read by the sensor into a distance in centimeters, we performed some calibration on our sensor by placing a wooden plank a known distance from the sensor and comparing what the Arduino read versus the actual distance.
 We discovered there was a small offset, but since it was fairly constant over the entire sensing range, we deemed it insignificant in the long run.

 In conjunction with the TAs, we found the minimum distance between an intersection and a wall, which we used as a threshold for wall detection in our code.
 In order to demonstrate that our robot could actually sense walls, we programmed the robot to turn right at any intersection with a wall in front of it.
 The video of this code in use is below: